What is VEGF

 Brolucizumab penetrates the retina rapidly in preclinical studies

-Brolucizumab – A novel anti-VEGF
+Brolucizumab – A novel anti-VEGF injection

 Retinal Disease